rsyslog/rsyslog/source/configuration/modules/ommail.rst

 Setting this to "off" permits to exclude the actual message body.
 This may be useful for pager-like devices or cell phone SMS messages.
-The default is "on", which is appropriate for allmost all cases.
+The default is "on", which is appropriate for almost all cases.
 Turn it off only if you know exactly what you do!